-- 1) Subject to other provisions of this Section, each developed lot may have no more than one (1) freestanding business sign facing each roadway on which the lot has frontage, regardless of the number of buildings upon the lot.
-Furthermore, each building, regardless of the number of lots upon which it may be located, shall have no more than one (1) freestanding business sign facing each roadway on which its lot or lots has frontage.
-For the purpose of these regulations, an aggregation of two (2) or more structures connected by a wall, firewall, facade or other structural element, except for a sidewalk, shall constitute a single building. - 2) The height of all business and identification signs shall not exceed six (6) feet when located within the minimum front yard setback of a particular zoning district. - b.
-Specific Regulations And Exceptions. - 1) A freestanding business sign shall not exceed six (6) feet in height above the average existing finished grade at the base of the sign, or the elevation of the adjacent street, whichever is higher.
-The total outline area per face shall not exceed fifty (50) square feet or twenty-five one hundredths (0.25) square foot of signage per linear foot of street frontage up to one hundred (100) feet of street frontage and one-tenth (0.1) square foot of signage per linear foot of street frontage thereafter, whichever is less.
-(See exceptions below.) - 2) Said sign face shall be attached to a proportionate enclosed base, integrated planter or structural frame, the width of which shall be a minimum of one-half (1/2) the width of the widest part of the sign face.
+a.)
+General.
+Subject to other provisions of this Section, each developed lot may have no more than one (1) freestanding business sign facing each roadway on which the lot has frontage regardless of the number of buildings upon the lot.
+Furthermore, each building regardless of the number of lots upon which it may be located, shall have no more than one (1) freestanding business sign facing each roadway on which its lot or lots has frontage.
+Permanent freestanding signs are prohibited on single family lots and common ground, except for when approved as a Residential Subdivision Identification Sign.
+For the purpose of these regulations, an aggregation of two (2) or more structures connected by a wall, firewall, facade or other structural element, except for a sidewalk, shall constitute a single building.

+The height of all business and identification permanent freestanding signs shall not exceed six (6) feet when located within the minimum front yard setback of a particular zoning district.

+- b.)
+Specific Regulations and Exceptions. - (1) A freestanding business sign shall not exceed six (6) feet in height above the average existing finished grade at the base of the sign, or the elevation of the adjacent street, whichever is higher.
+The total outline area per face shall not exceed 50 square feet or twenty-five one hundredths (0.25) square feet of signage per linear foot of street frontage up

+- to 100 feet of street frontage and one-tenth (0.1) square foot of signage per linear foot of street frontage thereafter, whichever is less (see exceptions below). - (2) Said sign face shall be attached to a proportionate enclosed base, integrated planter or structural frame, the width of which shall be a minimum of one-half (1⁄2) the width of the widest part of the sign face.
 The bottom of the sign face shall not exceed a height of three (3) feet above the average existing finished grade at the base of the sign, or elevation of the adjacent street, whichever is higher.
 An enclosed sign base or integrated planter shall not be required if the sign face is within one (1) foot of the average finish grade at the base of the sign.